-Julie Bykerk (2012), B.A.
+Julie Bykerk (2012), Lecturer in Education; B.A.
 Calvin College; M.A.
-Azusa Pacific University

-Bernard Chadwick (2011), B.F.A, Laguna College of Art and Design; M.F.A, Art Center College of Design
+Azusa Pacific University Bernard Chadwick (2011), Lecturer in Art; B.F.A, Laguna College of Art and Design; M.F.A, Art Center College of Design

-David Corbin (2018), Vice President for Academic Affairs; B.A. and M.A., University of New Hampshire; Ph.D.
+David Corbin (2018), Vice President for Academic Affairs/Professor of Politics; B.A. and M.A., University of New Hampshire; Ph.D.
 Boston University